NadiiaPavliuchenko/WaterTracker/README.md

 # Problems that are solved by the developed application:

-1. Tracking Water Intake: The app helps users keep track of how much water they drink each day.
+1. Tracking water intake: The app helps users keep track of how much water they drink each day.
 This way, users can see if they're drinking enough water and stay hydrated.

-2. Personalized Accounts: Users can make their own accounts, so they can keep their water intake private and get recommendations tailored to them, like how much water they should drink based on their gender.
+2. Personalized accounts: Users can make their own accounts, so they can keep their water intake private and get recommendations tailored to them, like how much water they should drink based on their gender.

-3. Calculating Water Norma: The app figures out how much water each user should aim to drink daily, making it easier to stay hydrated.
+3. Calculating water norma: The app figures out how much water each user should aim to drink daily, making it easier to stay hydrated.

-4. Managing Data: Users can easily add, edit, and delete their water intake info.
+4. Managing data: Users can easily add, edit, and delete their water intake info.
 This makes it simple to track progress and adjust goals.

 # Getting Started

 To run the application locally:

-1. Clone the Repository using the command
+1. Clone the repository using the command
    `git clone https://github.com/NadiiaPavliuchenko/WaterTrackerFrontend.git`
-2. Navigate to the Project Directory: `cd WaterTrackerFrontend`
+2. Navigate to the project directory: `cd WaterTrackerFrontend`
-3. Install Dependencies: `npm install`
+3. Install dependencies: `npm install`
 4. Сreate an .env file with this content:
    `VITE_SERVER_URL=https://tracker-of-water-oqqk.onrender.com/api/` in the root of the project